-Additional information related to Medicaid Pharmacy Services is available online at: http://www.fdhc.state.fl.us/Medicaid/Prescribed Drug/index.shtml
+Additional information related to Medicaid Pharmacy Services is available online at: http://ahca.myflorida.com/medicaid/pharmacy.shtml

-Pharmacy Appropriations and Spending for Quarters One and Two (July through December) of State Fiscal Year 2013-2014
+Pharmacy Appropriations and Spending for Quarter Three (January through March) of State Fiscal Year 2013-2014

-Table 1 shows the state fiscal year 2013-14 appropriations for Fee-for-Service (FFS) pharmacy services along with the appropriations from the previous state fiscal year.
+Table 1 shows the state fiscal year (SFY) 2013-14 appropriations for Fee-for-Service (FFS) pharmacy services along with the appropriations from the previous state fiscal year.

-Table 1 - FFS Pharmacy Services Appropriations SFY2012-2013 and 2013-2014
+Table 1 - FFS Pharmacy Services Appropriations SFY2012-2013 and SFY2013-2014

-- 1-11 Prescribed Medicine FY 12-13 Appropriation FY13-14 Appropriation Medicaid Caseload 1,410,063 1,431,982 Medicaid Prescriptions Per Month 1,491,626 1,482,342 Medicaid Unit Cost \$83.29 \$85.18 Medicaid Total Cost \$1,490,904,741 \$1,515,220,381
+Prescribed Medicine FY 2012-2013 Appropriation FY 2013-2014 Appropriation Medicaid Caseload 1,410,063 1,431,982 Medicaid Prescriptions Per Month 1,491,626 1,482,342 Medicaid Unit Cost \$83.29 \$85.18 Medicaid Total Cost \$1,490,904,741 \$1,515,220,381

-Overall it is anticipated that Medicaid Pharmacy caseload and total costs will rise 1.6 percent over the previous year's appropriations.
+Overall it is anticipated that Medicaid Pharmacy caseload and total costs will rise 1.6 percent during state fiscal year 2013-2014 over the previous year's appropriations.
 The average price per prescription is expected to increase 2.3 percent while the average number of prescriptions per month is expected to decline slightly.
-Figure 1 below shows the actual pharmacy expenditures for the first two quarters of state fiscal year 2013-2014 compared to appropriations.
+Figure 1 below shows the actual pharmacy expenditures for the first three quarters of state fiscal year 2013-2014 compared to appropriations.

-Figure 1 - Florida Medicaid FFS Pharmacy Appropriations vs. Spending Q1-Q2 SFY2013-2014

-For the first two quarters of state fiscal year 2013-2014, the total cost for the program was on track to be 8.54 percent lower than the Social Services Estimating conference estimate used for the General Appropriations Act.
-The weighted average retail price per prescription of \$89.31 was 4.84 percent higher than the estimate for the same period; actual caseload was trending to be 1.52 percent lower than the estimate; and the utilization rate as measured by the number of prescriptions was 10.67 percent lower than estimated.
-A generic utilization rate over 75 percent, extensive application of manufacturer rebates and ongoing, detailed review of the Preferred Drug List to consider removal of products when lower-cost, equally effective alternatives are available all helped maintain efficiency in the Medicaid prescribed drug program.
+Figure 1 - Florida Medicaid FFS Pharmacy Appropriations vs. Spending Q1-Q3 SFY2013-2014 both higher than estimated, the lower number of prescriptions overall meant that total costs were lower than predicted.
+The average retail price per prescription during the third quarter of \$96.06 was 12.8 percent higher than the annual estimate for retail price per prescription; for the year to date, the average retail price per prescription of \$91.50 was 7.4 percent higher than the annual estimate.
+The Average Caseload of 1,532,399 (in terms of Member Months) through the first three quarters of state fiscal year 2013-2014 was trending to be 7.0 percent higher than estimates; and the utilization rate as measured by the number of prescriptions was 11.0 percent lower than estimated.

+Florida Medicaid Fee-for-Service Pharmacy Appropriation vs. Spending

+Through the first three quarters of state fiscal year 2013-2014, the total cost for the program was 6.64 percent lower than the Social Services Estimating conference estimate used for the General Appropriations Act.
+While the average caseload (i.e., number of recipients receiving prescriptions) and the cost per prescription were

+A generic utilization rate of over 75 percent (see Table 2; Figure 2), extensive application of manufacturer rebates and ongoing, detailed review of the Preferred Drug List to consider removal of products when lowercost, equally effective alternatives are available, all helped maintain efficiency in the Medicaid prescribed drug program.